 designed to assist both small businesses (self-employed and personal

 service companies) and medium/large companies.

-We have listed a number of these measures below (grouped by topic).
+We list below a number of these measures (grouped by topic).
 In each

-case we have added a link to the relevant HMG webpage or other document so
+case there is a link to the relevant HMG webpage or other document so

 that you can go direct to the current relevant information on the

-particular topic.
-We will review the list (and the links) periodically and
+We review the following list (and the links) periodically and

 seek to keep them up to date.